 Quirky And Edgy Vintage Matrimonial Home For A Modern Couple With Eccentric Taste – Vintage Eclectic Interior Design

-This eccentric home interior design steers towards a vintage old-school yet timeless aesthetic design with the unique bold selection of tiling and flooring.
-The striking juxtaposition between various patterns, accented colors and striking textures exudes an unconventional yet edgy and quirky vibe that sets this home apart from other vintage eclectic interiors.
+This eccentric vintage eclectic interior design steers towards a vintage old-school yet timeless aesthetic design with the unique bold selection of tiling and flooring.
+The striking juxtaposition between various patterns, accented colors and striking textures exudes an unconventional yet edgy and quirky vibe that sets this home apart from other vintage eclectic interior design.

 The eclectic use of colors and patterns can be discovered in the bathroom along with the customized bathtub.
 The retro black and white mosaic tiles of the bathtub injects vibrancy and dimension that blends well with the rest of the interior theme.
 The classic pristine white tone also radiates an exotic air of middle-east ambience in contrast to the vividly colorful communal area.